voodoofugu/morphing-scroll/README.md

         This parameter allows you to set custom scroll values.<br />
         <br />
         <code>value</code>:<br />
-        <mark style="border-radius: 6px;">number</mark> - Sets the scroll position to a specific value.<br />
+        <u>number</u> - Sets the scroll position to a specific value.<br />
-        <mark style="border-radius: 6px;">"end"</mark> - Scrolls to the bottom of the list upon loading, which is useful for scenarios like chat message lists.
+        <u>"end"</u> - Scrolls to the bottom of the list upon loading, which is useful for scenarios like chat message lists.
 When new elements are appended to the list, the scroll position will update automatically.
 However, to prevent unwanted scrolling when adding elements to the beginning of the list, this property will not trigger.<br />
         <br />
         <code>duration</code>:<br />
         This property determines the animation speed for scrolling in ms.<br />